kubewarden/environment-variable-policy/README.md

   However, non compliant pods created by another high level resource (be it native to Kubernetes, or a CRD), may not get rejected.

+This policy is able to load environment variables values defined using the [`valueFrom`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#envvar-v1-core) field.
+However, only values defined using the [`fieldRef`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#envvarsource-v1-core) and pointing to the resource fields from the following list are supported:

+- "metadata.name": load value from the `name` field from the resources's metadata
+- "metadata.namespace": load value from the `namespace` field from the resources's metadata
+- "metadata.labels['KEY']": load value from the `labels` field from the resources's metadata.
+The `KEY` is the label name
+- "metadata.annotations['KEY']": load value from the `annotations` field from the resources's metadata.
+The `KEY` is the annotation name
+- "spec.nodeName": load value from the `nodeName` field from the resource's pod specification
+- "spec.serviceAccountName": load value from the `serviceAccountName` field from the resource's pod specification

+It's important to mention that the value used in the validation is what is defined at the time of the resource creation.
+Not the actual value used when the resource is deployed.
+This happens because Kubernetes get values from the Pod.
+Not from the high level resource to populate the environment variables pointing to other fields.

 ## Settings

 Each rule defined in the policy settings is composed by a `reject` operator and a set